antonmaximus/mahblog/about.md

 permalink: /about/
 ---

-Taking Anton to the Maximum!
-And to keep him back on track when lost.
+We always need something to keep us back on track when lost.